ioBroker/adapter-react-5/README.md

 }
 ```

-6. The optional step to validate the data to be saved:
+6. The optional step is to validate the data to be saved:
 ```
 onPrepareSave(settings) {
      super.onPrepareSave(settings);